cullyn-inverba/cullyn-inverba/README.md

    ```
    git config pull.rebase false
    ```
-5. You‘re all set.
+5. You're all set.
 There are probably other ways of doing this, but this is the most basic way to do it.
 Keeping running step #4 to update the repository when ever I add something you need.

 ### For those still curious about git: